Do you want to know the research behind the effects of oncology massage therapy?

 Dealing with the good, messy questions.

 4.0 CE Hours, NCBTMB approved; fulfills NCBTMB ethics requirement.
 Click here for a full list of approvals for this course.

 The work of oncology massage, end of life care, and massage for anyone with serious illness answers a high calling.
 It can also demand deep inner resources.
 At times, the work can be enlivening, draining, intimate, and intense.

-On top of the usual ethical challenges, unique questions can arise.
+On top of the usual ethical challenges, unique challenges can arise.

 Here are a few tender situations we’ve encountered over the years: